ndrnmnk/mh_infrared/README.md

 # mh_infrared
 Infrared app for MicroHydra

-Can send signals, but scanning is broken.
+Can send signals and maybe scan (can't test it).
 Also it requires popup_options_2d function, which is not implemented yet.
 You can take popup_options_2d from temp.py file and insert it into /lib/mhoverlay.py to test it